alexei-kouprianov/COVID.2019.ru/README.md

     covid.2019.ru.main.20201104.r
     covid.2019.ru.plots.20201104.r

 Please, read carefully the comments in `covid.2019.ru.main.20201104.r`.
 A vitally important part of the script is commented.
-It sshould not be implemented carelessly, so, please, uncomment and execute it mindfully.
+It should not be implemented carelessly, so, please, uncomment and execute it mindfully.

 An outdated procedure (worked for me from 2020-06-04 through 2020-10-13 until I've run out of memory):